MixedRealityLab/music-class-chat/docs/design.md

 `MessageDef` (within ChatDef):
 - `label` (string) - optional jump label

-- MessageDef trigger conditions:
+MessageDef trigger conditions:
 - `ifall` (array of string) - rewards required to enable (and)
 - `andnot` (array of string) - rewards that disable (and)
 - `after` (number) - optional, second to wait before enabling
 - `waitfor` (string) - user input to wait for (prompt)
 - `ornext` (bool) - also check the next MessageDef
+- ?? wait for teacher

-- MessageDef actions:
+MessageDef actions:
 - `message` (string) - message to user
 - `content` (object) - `Content`
 - `rewards` (array of string) - IDs of rewards to give